sSpectrem/About-Me-/README.md

 C+H & Interact with me freely, I do not bite.
 (W2i if I'm afk.)

+Socials:
+IG : zelar1um
+TikTok (inactive) : zelar1um
+Discord : zelar1um

+u can ask for my socials and I will provide it if I have it, I mostly go by "zelar1um" on every account I make xd

 Users I go by:
 - zelar
 - zel
 - spectre
 - sam

+pronouns:
+- Any

 12/29/2010
 - I'm a MINOR (15-16)